-Consumers’ optimism about the short-term outlook was also more favorable in November.
-The percentage of consumers expecting business conditions to improve over the next six months increased slightly from 22.1 percent to 22.4 percent, while those expecting business conditions to worsen decreased from 7.0 percent to 6.5 percent.
+Consumers’ optimism about the short-term future was more pessimistic in January.
+The percentage of consumers expecting business conditions will improve over the next six months decreased from 18.1 percent to 16.0 percent, while those expecting business conditions will worsen increased from 10.6 percent to 14.8 percent.

 Consumers’ outlook for the labor market was also less favorable.
 The proportion expecting more jobs in the months ahead decreased from 16.6 percent to 14.7 percent, while those anticipating fewer jobs increased, from 14.6 percent to 16.5 percent.
 Regarding their short-term income prospects, the percentage of consumers expecting an improvement declined from 22.4 percent to 18.2 percent, but the proportion expecting a decrease also declined, from 7.6 percent to 7.1 percent.

 Source: May 2019 Consumer Confidence Survey®

 The Conference Board publishes the Consumer Confidence Index® at 10 a.m.
 ET on the last Tuesday of every month.
 Subscription information and the technical notes to this series are available on The Conference Board website: https://www.conference-board.org/data/consumerdata.cfm.